szczyglis-dev/py-gpt/README.md

 including the conversation context.
 To prevent reaching the model capacity, this setting helps manage the size of the context included in messages.

-- `Font Size`: Adjusts the font size in the chat window for better readability.
+- `Font Size (chat window)`: Adjusts the font size in the chat window for better readability.

+- `Font Size (input)`: Adjusts the font size in the input window for better readability.

+- `Font Size (ctx list)`: Adjusts the font size in contexts list.

 - `OpenAI API KEY`: The personal API key you'll need to enter into the application for it to function.

 - `OpenAI ORGANIZATION KEY`: The organization's API key, which is optional for use within the application.

+- `Auto-summary system prompt`: System prompt for context auto-summary (GPT-3.5 is used for this)

+- `Auto-summary instruction`: Summary prompt for context auto-summary (GPT-3.5 is used for this)

 ## JSON files